FAQs

 • How can I reduce my energy costs?

-Don't block vents in well-used rooms — Keep your supply and return air vents free of objects like blinds, carpets, or furniture so your furnace can operate efficiently, and there is even heat distribution.
+Don't block vents: Keep your supply and return air vents free of objects like blinds, carpets, or furniture so your furnace can operate efficiently and there is even heat distribution.

 • What is a Hybrid Heat Dual Fuel system?